raviguptag/VLBR/README.md

 # VLBR
 Vertica Logical Backup Recovery Script "VLBR.sh" has been created to archive data in open data formats like CSV ZIP , or PARQUET.
-To backup cluster data in Parquet format a shared mount point would be required.
-For one Node database Parquet format backup can be done on local mount point.
+To backup cluster data in Parquet format a shared file system mount point is required.
+For one Node database Parquet format backup can be done on local mount point and same can be restored on multinode environemnt.

 ## Use Cases where this utility can help
 1) We have different Verica database environmets.
 Some of them are 3 node cluster and some of them are 6 node cluster.
 They cannot connect to each other to run IMPORT/EXPORT and we need an option to transfer data.